SUSTAINABILITY

 (5) Other matters requested by the President and Representative Director

 (Notes) 1.
 Figures in parentheses indicate the number of meetings attended divided by the number of meetings held during the term of office.
+2. These are the members as of the end of FY2026.

 Evaluation of the effectiveness of the Board of Directors

-The Company conducts self-evaluation and analysis of the effectiveness of its Board of Directors with the aim of enhancing its capabilities and maximizing corporate value.
+The Company conducts yearly self-evaluation and analysis of the effectiveness of its Board of Directors with the aim of enhancing its capabilities and maximizing corporate value.

 Survey focus points